martinber/noaa-apt/docs/usage.md

                         and the syncing attempts do more harm than good.
   -c,--contrast METHOD  Contrast adjustment method for decode.
 Possible values:
                         "98_percent" (default), "telemetry" or "disable".
-  -s,--sat SATELLITE    Enable orbit calculations and indicate satellite name.
-                        Possible values "noaa_15", "noaa_18" or "noaa_19".
-If
+  -s,--sat SATELLITE    Indicate satellite name.
+Possible values "noaa_15",
-                        no --tle was provided and the current cached TLE is older than a week, a new weather.txt TLE from celestrak.com will be downloaded and cached.
+                        "noaa_18" or "noaa_19".
+If no --sat is provided, it will be guessed from the filename, otherwise it will be NOAA 19
-  -m,--map MAP_MODE     Enable map overlay, a --sat must be provided.
-Possible
-                        values: "yes" or "no".
+  -m,--map MAP_MODE     Enable map overlay.
+Possible values: "yes" or "no".
   --map-yaw YAW         Yaw correction for map overlay in degrees.
 Default: 0.
   --map-hscale HSCALE   Horizontal map scale correction for map overlay.
                         Default: 1.